 Internal Inspection: Inspections carried out for each postulant member prior to enrolment as a member of the producer group.
 The internal inspection forms part of the enrolment procedure.
 Following member registration, members (and corresponding production site or sites should be inspected at least once per year prior to verification at Assurance Level 2 or Level 3, against all the relevant SRP requirement points under the SRP Standard.

 Internal Management System (IMS): A documented set of procedures and processes to be implemented by a producer group to ensure and demonstrate that it can achieve specified requirements.
-The IMS System allows the assurance provider to delegate inspection of individual group members to an identified body within the group.
+The IMS allows the assurance provider to delegate inspection of individual group members to an identified body within the group.

-IMS Team: A team formed to guarantee that the IMS is internally evaluated and that all group members receive internal inspection or conduct self-assessment according to the frequency stipulated in the Assurance Scheme.
+IMS Team: A team formed to guarantee that the IMS is internally evaluated and that all group members receive internal inspection or conduct self-assessment according to the frequency stipulated in the SRP Assurance Scheme.
 This team is established with clear separation of roles (overall management, training, internal inspection, compliance decision taking, purchasing).

 Producer Group (Organization): A group of individuals or businesses, that may be either informal or established as a legal entity.
 Examples include rice production communities, cooperatives, farmer organizations or millers with contract farmers.
 Producer groups without a legal entity are expected to follow the same processes as if they were a legal entity, in particular with regard to governance structures to implement the IMS.
 All group members are required to sign an agreement to comply with the SRP Standard and IMS.